Frequently Asked Questions

 How can I help?

-There are many ways that members of our community can get involved in helping AZAdvances achieve the goal of building a $200 Million Endowment within the AZAdvances Legacy Endowment and within a $50 Million AZAdvances Today Fund.
+There are many ways that members of our community can get involved in helping AZAdvances achieve the goal of building a $200 Million Endowment within the AZAdvances Legacy Endowment and the $50 Million AZAdvances Today Fund.

 In-kind Professional Services